ldereske/Bell-Dereske_Evans_Fugal_Rain/R_file/README.md

 ## Outputs from the classification of OTUs to [FunGuild](https://github.com/UMNFuN/FUNGuild) accessed March 2021

+These files are included as reference but not used in the analyses for this paper.

 ### FunRainLeaf2019_ZOTU_CONSTAXv4.2.2020_ZOTU_for_FunGuild.csv
 OTU Taxonomy formated for the FunGuilf classificaiton.
 See "FUNGuild CONSTAX Dataset creation" section of R code